 When this CD is inserted in a computer device, the device first reads the header information and understands say that “this is a mp3 file” and “I need to use an appropriate application” and “Send the instructions to the speaker”.
 Then the speaker will play the voice/music.
 If it is an mp4 file, the computer will understand ” I have to send the audio stream to the speakers and the video stream to the screen using appropriate applications”.

-If the computer does not use the appropriate applications riding on appropriate operating systems, the output would be intelligible and even if attempted, the Judges cannot hear or experience the electronic document.
+If the computer does not use the appropriate applications riding on appropriate operating systems, the output would not be intelligible and even if attempted, the Judges cannot hear or experience the electronic document.
 It would be similar to an encrypted text file which has no meaning until it is decrypted.

 To make things more clear, I give below what is the original electronic file and what is the file which human beings can read after the multiple processing that it undergoes in the computer.